CraigShepperson/craigshepperson.github.io/content/posts/great-manager.md

 ### 9. **Ethical Leadership:**
 - **Integrity:** Leads with honesty, integrity, and ethical behavior, setting a positive example for the team.

-Being a great engineering manager is a continuous journey of self-improvement, learning, and adaptation.
-It's also about recognizing that the success of the team is intricately tied to the well-being and professional growth of individual team members.
-Balancing technical expertise with strong interpersonal skills and a strategic mindset will help you excel in this role.